Right to Information

 1.3.1 Process of decision making and identify decision making points

-The duties assigned to the different officers/staff, they exercise powers as prescribed by the guidelines issued by the Government of India from time to time as well as those prescribed under different manuals, rules like General Financial Rules, Delegation of Financial Power Rules, Manual of Office Procedures etc. Director, CMLRE is Head of the Department and exercises financial powers delegated to him by the Ministry of Earth Sciences.
-He is the decision-making authority based on the rules and regulations as per the GOI order.
+The duties assigned to various officers and staff are carried out in accordance with the powers delegated to them under the guidelines issued by the Government of India from time to time, as well as those prescribed under relevant rules and manuals such as the General Financial Rules (GFR), Delegation of Financial Powers Rules (DFPR), and the Manual of Office Procedures.
+Decision-making at different levels follows a structured process based on clearly defined roles, responsibilities, and established procedures to ensure transparency and accountability.
+The Head of the Department exercises financial and administrative powers delegated by the Ministry of Earth Sciences and functions as the final decision-making authority in accordance with the applicable Government of India rules and regulations.

 1.3.2 Final decision making authority